 The Board has taken action, with the agreement of employee groups, to substantially reduce the District's long term liability for post-employment health care.
 In the actuarial study completed as of July 1, 2014 it was determined that the Governmental Accounting Standards Board or "GASB 45" liability was \$352 million.
 The previous actuarial study in 2012 reflected a liability of \$369 million, so the District has seen an improvement in the overall liability position.
 Had the retiree benefit program not been amended the GASB 45 liability would have grown to \$550 million.
-However, the actuarial firm that completes the District studies provided an implicit study report in early 2016 that indicates the District liability will increase due to the implementation of an actuarial rule which takes into account implicit subsidy calculations.
-Based upon this information Staff reexamined the possibility of lowering the overall liability through investment in an irrevocable trust.
+However, the actuarial firm that completes the District studies has provided a new implicit study report that indicates the District liability will increase due to the implementation of an actuarial rule which takes into account implicit subsidy calculations.
+This will raise the liability to \$435 million.